 Desired tacrolimus concentrations differ between the various types of transplants, change with time during the posttransplantation phase, and are determined by protocols specific to the transplantation service and institution.1,2,11,12,13,14, and 15 Because of these factors, it is very important for clinicians to be aware of these situations since acceptable tacrolimus concentrations under these different circumstances may be different than those given by the clinical laboratory or those suggested in this textbook.

 For patients receiving solid organ transplants such as kidney, liver, heart, lung, or heart-lung transplantation, the goal of tacrolimus therapy is to prevent acute or chronic rejection of the transplanted organ while minimizing drug side effects.1,12,13,14, and 15 In this case, the recipient’s immune system detects foreign antigens on the donor organ which produces an immunologic response against the graft.
 This leads to inflammatory and cytotoxic effects directed against the transplanted tissue, and produces the risk of organ tissue damage and failure.
-In the case of a ...
+In the case ...